reactjs/react.dev/src/content/reference/react/useTransition.md

 <Intro>

-`useTransition` is a React Hook that lets you update without blocking the UI.
+`useTransition` is a React Hook that lets you render a part of the UI in the background.

 ```js
 const [isPending, startTransition] = useTransition()